Collymore offers Southend help for free

 Former Southend United striker Stan Collymore has offered to work for free to help them improve their fortunes.

-Collymore made the offer after Saturday's 4-0 defeat by Chesterfield.
+Collymore, 50, made the offer after Saturday's 4-0 defeat by Chesterfield.

-Boss Phil Brown was then sacked with Southend 20th in the National League and just outside the relegation zone.
+Boss Phil Brown was then sacked with Southend 20th in the National League, just outside the relegation zone.

-"There's a loser's mentality at the club, but if I get involved for free or paid, part-time or full-time, it will be arrested tomorrow morning, I guarantee it," he told BBC Essex.
+"There's a loser's mentality at the club, but if I get involved for free or paid, part time or full time, it will be arrested tomorrow morning, I guarantee it," he told BBC Essex.

-The 50-year-old, who played for Southend in the 1992-93 season, was involved in bringing Tom Lawrence to the club this year as chief executive, and said he has continued to offer chairman Ron Martin his help since July.
+The former striker, who played for Southend in the 1992-93 season, was involved in Tom Lawrence joining the club this year as chief executive, and said he has continued to offer chairman Ron Martin his help since July.

-"I've said to him 'get me involved in the club, no money Ron, no money'," former Liverpool player Collymore said shortly before Brown's departure was confirmed.
+"I've said to him 'get me involved in the club, no money Ron, no money'," the former Liverpool player said shortly before Brown's departure was confirmed.

 "I will go and watch games, I will get two exceptional recruitment specialists to get you players in budget, I will get you a manager or managers in front of you that can play attacking, open, front-foot football, that have integrity.